eniewold/unchain-readthedocs/docs/source/register.rst

 Password
 ======================

 Enter the password you wish to use for the account, twice.
 We have no password strength requirements, although we recommend you choose an unique and strong password to prevent unauthorized access.
-If you choose an anonymous alias as Username, any compromised details will not be relatable to your person.
+If you choose an anonymous alias as username, any compromised details will not be relatable to your person.

 .. note::
   There is no password recovery procedure, since we don't register any personal details (like an email address); Please make a (mental) note of this.